Spin-basis wavefunctions for the one-dimensional Kitaev model: Introduction

 In this article, we present wavefunctions for the Kitaev chain directly in terms of the constituent spins.
 This model has been extensively studied as the one-dimensional version of Kitaev's exactly solvable model on the honeycomb lattice\cite{kitaev2006anyons}.
-It can also be viewed as the one-dimensional compass model\cite{Brzezicki2007}.
+It can also be viewed as the one-dimensional compass model\cite{Brzezicki2007,nussinov2015compass}.
 Its frustrated character can be seen in the classical $S\rightarrow \infty$ limit, which yields high ground state degeneracy.
 Classical ground states can be constructed starting from `cartesian states', where every alternating bond is maximally satisfied\cite{baskaran2008spin,Khatua2021}.
 Additional ground states appear, which can be viewed as pathways that connect pairs of cartesian states.
 Below, we demonstrate that the quantum version of the model also yields high degeneracy as long as the spin quantum number, $S$, is a half-integer.

-We build upon the approach of Ref.~\onlinecite{Gordon2022} to propose wavefunctions for the spin-$S$ model.
+We build upon the approach of Gordon and Kee\cite{gordon2022insights} who developed a perturbative approach to describe the ground state(s) of this model.
+We propose wavefunctions for the spin-$S$ model.
 They are not exact solutions, rather they are approximations that carry a significant weight of the true ground state(s).
 Two interesting features emerge: (i) There is a qualitative difference between integer and half-integer values of $S$.
-This is reminiscent of the Heisenberg chain, where such a difference originates from a topological term\cite{Tasaki2020}. (ii) For half-integer $S$, ground state wavefunctions have topological character.
+This is reminiscent of the Heisenberg chain, where such a difference originates from a topological term\cite{Tasaki2020}. (ii) For half-integer $S$, ground state wavefunctions obey a global constraint.
 They are obtained as dimer covers, where each dimer is assigned a `singlet' or a `triplet' wavefunction.
 (For $S>1/2$, we use suitably defined analogues of the $S=1/2$ singlet and triplet states).
-Crucially, a global constraint applies that forces the total number of triplets to be even.
-We argue that this is a topological effect that cannot be altered by local perturbations.
+The global constraint forces the total number of triplets to be even.
+We argue that this is a `global effect' that cannot be altered by local perturbations.

 We describe the quantum spin-$S$ problem using various approaches below.
 We define the model in Sec.~\ref{sec.model}.
 In Sec.~\ref{sec.ED}, we discuss exact diagonalization results for small system sizes.
 Sec.~\ref{sec.JW} presents a Jordan-Wigner treatment for $S=1/2$.
 In Sec.~\ref{sec.spinbasis}, we propose spin-basis wavefunctions for ground states.
 In Sec.~\ref{sec.pert}, we justify the form of wavefunctions using a perturbative approach starting from the anisotropic $K_x \gg K_y$ limit.
 In Sec.~\ref{sec.isotropic}, we discuss the isotropic $K_x=K_y$ point.
 We conclude with a discussion in Sec.~\ref{sec.discussion}.